javiergcas/javiergcas.github.io/_pages/about.md

 ---

-Welcome, and thanks for paying a visit to this site!!!
-I am very glad you found your way here.
-Nonetheless, I must advice you that this site is currently a work in progress, with many missing pieces, some borken links and definitely a lot of content gaps.
-In other words, it looks like a construction site where construction workers are lying the foundations for the building to come.
-If there is anything in particular that you were looking for (e.g., a paper, a talk, or a question to be answer) do not hesitate to contact me using any of the platforms listed on the left.
+Thanks you for visiting this website!
+I am glad you found your way here.
+Before disapointment sets in, I must inform you that this is currently a work in progress.
+This means a lot of incomplete pages and potentially some broken links.
+To compensate you for your journey, if there is anything in particular that you were looking for (e.g., a paper, a talk, or a question) and you cannot find it here, please contact me using any of the platforms listed on the left.

 A bit about me
 ======